Ceramic Bearing Options

 Not All Hubs Are Created Equal

 Most of the issues riders have with ceramic bearings has nothing to do with the bearings.
-Instead it has to do with accuracy of hubs.
+Instead it has to do with machining accuracy of hubs.
 Lower-end hubs with poorer tolerances can lead to issues, namely damage to the bearings and races.
-Due to our 5-axis CNC Machining, we are able to manufacture hubs with higher concentricity, reducing the likelihood of uneven pressure on the bearing, extending their service life of bearings and reducing rolling resistance
+Because of our 5-axis CNC machines’ 0.02mm tolerances, we are able to manufacture hubs with higher concentricity, reducing the likelihood of uneven pressure on the bearing, extending their service life of bearings and reducing rolling resistance